DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 If the selector matches multiple DOM nodes, the action is executed for the first node.

-Before an action is performed, TestCafe waits for the target element to appear in the DOM and become visible.
+Before an action is performed, TestCafe waits for the target element to be in the DOM and become visible.
 If this does not happen within the [selector timeout](#selector-timeout), the test fails.

 You can also pass DOM element snapshots to test actions.